Dynamic Control of Stochastic Evolution: A Deep Reinforcement Learning Approach to Adaptively Targeting Emergent Drug Resistance: Training and results

 \subsubsection{Responsive adaptation to random events and system perturbations}

-A hallmark of both the single-drug and combination therapy policies is the responsive adaptation to random population composition changes (Fig.~\ref{fig:individualplots} and Fig.~\ref{fig:individualplotscombo}) insofar as both the appearance of a new cell type and stochastic fluctuations of already-present cell types.
+A hallmark of both the single-drug and combination therapy policies shown in Fig.~\ref{fig:individualplots} and Fig.~\ref{fig:individualplotscombo}, respectively, is the responsive adaptation to random population composition changes insofar as both the appearance of new cell types and stochastic fluctuations of already-present cell types.
 On a test set of 1000 episodes simulated randomly with training parameters a 100\% success rate was obtained in both the single-drug and dual-drug cases (all episodes recorded involved the occurrence of mutations).
 Multiple concurrent subpopulations are handled well by the policies learned.
-In single-drug therapy, higher drug pulses are only administered after observing an emergent resistant subpopulation, and baseline dosing is restored following the elimination of this subpopulation (Fig~\ref{fig:individualplots}).
-The dosage administered in these pulses directly increases with the resistance and population of the observed cell type.
-In combination therapy (Fig~\ref{fig:individualplotscombo}), the policy switches to the last-line drug when the red and green phenotypes are observed and switches back to the first-line drug after these cells are eliminated.
-For the low-resistance blue phenotype appropriate dosing increases are done exclusively with the first-line drug.
+In single-drug therapy, after observing an emergent resistant subpopulation higher drug pulses are administered, and baseline dosing is restored following the elimination of this subpopulation (Fig.~\ref{fig:individualplots}).
+The dosage administered in these pulses increases with the resistance and population of the observed cell type.
+In combination therapy (Fig.~\ref{fig:individualplotscombo}), the policy switches to the last-line drug when the red and green phenotypes are observed and switches back to the first-line drug after these cells are eliminated.
+On rare occasions, when low numbers of green and red cells were present compared to the baseline (black) population, small amounts of the first-line drug were administered in tandem with the last-line drug.
+This may have been done in cases where the dosage of the last-line drug was enough to combat the resistant populations but not enough to sufficiently (i.e. optimally) suppress the susceptible population given its size, and compensatory increases in dosage of the first-line drug were thus given preference.
+In 200 simulations across above-training mutation rate values only one simulation exhibited a brief and near-negligible increase in last-line dosage when a blue cell population appeared and no first-line-resistant populations were present.
+Since the black and blue phenotypes are susceptible to the same extent to both the first- and last-line drugs, the sharp difference in drug administration is attributable to the differing incentives supplied in the reward assignment ($w_2=3w_1$).

-This is particularly remarkable given that the black and blue phenotypes are susceptible to the same extent to both the first- and last-line drugs.
-The sharp difference in drug administration is thus attributable to the differing incentives supplied in the reward assignment ($w_2=3w_1$).
+Even in the absence of mutations (the two top left plots in Fig.~\ref{fig:individualplots} and the three top left plots in Fig.~\ref{fig:individualplotscombo}) an episode can terminate at various points in time due to variations in the initial cell population size of up to an order of magnitude as well as demographic fluctuations at low populations toward the end of treatment.
+The dosing is seen to adjust in accordance with these variations.